 The Rathaus

 One of the tallest and most impressive buildings in central Vienna is the Rathaus.
-The towers look down majestically onto a central square and park alongside Vienna’s mighty Ringstrassen boulevard.
+The towers look down majestically onto a central square and park alongside Vienna’s mighty Ringstrasse boulevard.

 Schönbrunn Palace

 The Schoonbrunn Palace was the summer residence of the Habsburg family.
-It is about a 20-minute car ride from the center of the city.
+It is about a 20-minute drive from the city center.
 I recommend going at Sunset.

 It is also an imperial residence of the Habsburgs with Staterooms and 18th-century interiors from the time of Maria Theresia.
 Photography is not permitted inside the palace, but you can see a virtual tour on its website here.